 This non-surgical treatment takes around 15 minutes and requires little to no recovery time for patients.
+Botox® is administered via a fine-tip needle; most clients describe the injection as feeling similar to a slight pinch.
 Most patients find the treatment to be very tolerable, as the needle is tiny and a local antiesthetic is applied to the areas of injection.

 The cost of the treatment depends on the amount of Botox® needed.
 We charge on the basis of units of Botox® used, which varies among patients.
 A no obligation, free consultation can be easily scheduled for anyone looking to get an individual cost estimate.

 Can I Get the Same Effect with Other Products?

 Yes.
 Forehead and eye wrinkles can also be non-surgically smoothed out by injectable fillers such as Dysport, Restylane, or Juvederm, which we also provide.
 More information about these products can be found under the “Non-Surgical” tab on our website.